-Lord Elgin is in possession of several of the original metopes from the Temple of Minerva.
-These represent the battles between the Centaurs and Lapithae at the nuptials of Pirithous.
+Lord Elgin is in possession of several of the original metopes from the temple Temple of Minerva.
+These represent the battles between the Centaurs and Lapithae, at the nuptials of Pirithous.
 Each metope contains two figures, grouped in various attitudes; sometimes the Lapithae victorious, sometimes the Centaurs.
-The figure of one of the Lapithae, who is lying dead and trampled on by a Centaur, is one of the finest productions of the art; as well as the groupe adjoining to it, of Hippodamia, the bride, carried off by the Centaur Eurytion; the furious style of whose galloping, in order to secure his prize, and of his shrinking from the spear that has been hurled after him, are expressed with prodigious animation.
+The relaxed muscles figure of one of the Lapithae, who is lying dead and trampled on by a Centaur, is one of the finest productions of the art; as well as the groupe adjoining to it, of Hippodamia, the bride, carried off by the Centaur Eurythion, and struggling to throw herself from the monster's back; while he is grasping her with brutal violence, with one hand twisted into her hair.
+The Eurytion; the furious style of his whose galloping, in order to secure his prize, and of his shrinking from the spear that has been hurled after him, are expressed with prodigious animation.
 They are all in such high relief, as to seem groupes of statues; and they are in general finished with as much attention behind as before.
 They were originally continued round the entablature of the Parthenon, and formed ninety-two groupes.
-The zeal of the early Christians, the barbarism of the Turks; and the explosions which took place when the temple was used as a gun-powder magazine, have demolished a very large portion of them; so that, with the exception of those presented by Lord Elgin; it is in general difficult to trace even the outline of the original subject.
+The zeal of the early Christians, the barbarism of the Turks, and the explosions which took place when the temple was used as a gun-powder magazine, have demolished a very large portion of them; so that, except-with the exception of those preserved presented by the exertions of Lord Elgin, it is in general difficult to trace even the outline of the original subject.

 The frize, which was carried along the top of the walls of the cell, offered a continuation of sculptures in low relief, and of the most interesting kind.
 This frize being unbroken by triglyphs, had presented much more unity of subject than the detached and insulated groupes on the metopes of the peristyle.
-It represented the whole of the solemn procession to the Temple of Minerva during the Panathenaic festival: many of the figures are on horseback; others are about to mount; some are in chariots; others on foot: oxen, and other victims, are leading to sacrifice: the nymphs called Canephorae, Skiophorae, &c. are carrying the sacred offerings in baskets and vases; priests, magistrates, warriors, &c. &c. forming altogether a series of most interesting figures, in great variety of costume, armour, and attitude.
+It represented the whole of the solemn procession to the Temple of Minerva during the Panathenaic festival: many of the figures are on horseback; others are just going about to mount: some are in chariots; others on foot: oxen, and other victims, are leading to sacrifice: the nymphs called Canephorae, Skiophorae, &c. are carrying the sacred offerings in baskets and vases; priests, magistrates, warriors, &c. &c. forming altogether a series of most interesting figures, in all the great variety of costume, armour, and attitude.
 Some antiquaries, who have examined this frize with minute attention, seem to think it contained portraits of many of the leading characters at Athens, during the Peloponnesian war, particularly of Pericles, Phidias, Socrates, Alcibiades, &c.
 The whole frize, which originally was six hundred feet in length, is, like the temple itself, of Pentelic marble, from the quarries in the neighbourhood of Athens.